a-schild/churchtools-wp-calendarsync/README.md

 - Uses the modern REST api of churchtools
 - Creates logfile in the plugin folder, configurable log levels
 - Embedd event link on bottom of text or replace #LINK:<text>:# with the link
+- Attach flyer from event files, link can be customized via #FLYER:Mehr infos im Flyer:#

 ### Room for improvement (and/or missing features)
 - Build wordpress package via github actions